causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask130_Spring2025_Enterprise-Scale_Bitcoin_Data_Knowledge_Graph_with_LlamaIndex/llamaindex.example.md

 - Knowledge graph construction with optimized entity-relationship modeling
 - Specialized agent system for intelligent, domain-specific querying
 - FastAPI service with background processing and real-time updates
-- Full production monitoring with Prometheus and Grafana
+- Monitoring with Prometheus and Grafana

 ## Data Connectors